arnavthapar/arnavs-macropad/README.md

 ![PCB](https://github.com/arnavthapar/arnavs-macropad/blob/main/assets/pcb.png)

-The dimensions of the PCB are 99.25 and 44.25.
+The dimensions of the PCB are 99.25 mm by 44.25 mm.

 ## Case